 Performances at Westben’s open-air summer festival range from Bach to Broadway, opera and symphony to jazz, folk, fiddle, Indigenous, rock, and comedy.
 Westben offers interactive one-of-a-kind experiences with music and nature, in the neighbouring Nature Reserve.

-Westben’s Digital programs include concerts, podcasts, musical moments and more, available on Westben’s YouTube Channel.
+Westben’s Digital programs include concerts, podcasts, musical moments and more, available on Westben’s Online Services.
 Westben’s International Performer-Composer Residency is an international gathering of creative risk-takers, whose practice involves some combination of both composition and performance.
 These 50 artists from around the world, collaborate for a month, digitally creating new works and hosting public workshops.

 Whetung Ojibwa Centre at the Curve Lake Reservation is an exciting introduction to the area's indigenous population.
 The Centre offers a spectacular collection of Native crafts, as well as Fine Art, Jewelry, Moccasins, Leather Work, Sculptures and much more from Curve Lake First Nation, and from across Canada.
 New and different items are constantly being added to the collection.